mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 I've noticed a similar pattern with every tech habit I break.
 I'm painfully conscious of the absence for the first few days, and then it quickly becomes normal and preferable.

-## If you backslide, just start over
+## If you backslide, start over

 Some days, I still find myself obsessively checking texts and email.
 When I'm feeling frustrated or lonely, I seek comfort from email and social media.
-Rarely do these apps improve my mood, so that creates an even greater desperation for distraction, and the cycle repeats.
+Rarely do these apps improve my mood, leaving me with even greater desperation for distraction, and the cycle repeats.

-On days of weakened willpower, I resign myself to the bad day, avoid beating myself about it, and focus on doing better the following day.
+On days of weakened willpower, I resign myself to the bad day, avoid beating myself up about it, and focus on doing better the following day.
 Going to sleep and waking up feels like a reset, so I find it easier to stick to my good habits the next morning.

 ## Monitor yourself to prevent apps from managing you